Manufacturer: Asus

 Colors: White, Black

-The Nexus 7 was the best 7-inch tablet on the market at its time.
-With the powerful Tegra 3 chipset, it seemed like it was unstoppable…that is until its cousin came along to trump it.
-Not only is the 2013 addition thinner and sleeker, but it’s also 4 times as powerful and is well worth upgrading.
-Google partnered with Asus once again but this time ditched the Tegra chipset and threw in the Snapdragon CPU and Adreno GPU.
-Once you open the box you will immediately notice the physical changes to the tablet.
-The deep black and the overall more rectangle shape and sharper edges look slick and clean.
-Gone is the soft bumpy back from before replaced with plastic and a beveled Nexus logo.
-I do miss that softback as it didn’t scratch, but the new back still has a soft fuzzy feeling to it.
+The Nexus 7 was the best 7-inch tablet on the market at the time.
+With the powerful Tegra 3 chipset, it seemed like it was unstoppable—that is, until its cousin came along to trump it.
+Not only is the 2013 addition thinner and sleeker, but it’s also four times as powerful and well worth upgrading.
+Google partnered with Asus once again, but this time ditched the Tegra chipset and threw in the Snapdragon CPU and Adreno GPU.
+Once you open the box, you will immediately notice the physical changes to the tablet.
+The deep black and the overall more rectangular shape and sharper edges look slick and clean.
+Gone is the soft bumpy back from before, replaced with plastic and a beveled Nexus logo.
+I do miss that softback, as it didn’t scratch, but the new back still has a soft, fuzzy feeling to it.

 Let’s talk about the screen.
 It’s absolutely gorgeous.
 The 1920×1200 resolution LCD screen looks clear, bright, and crisp.
 The resolution upgrade is very noticeable compared to the 2012 model.
-With 323 PPI everything is going to pop out at you from games to comics.
+With 323 PPI, everything is going to pop out at you, from games to comics.
 The sound is also something I love on this tablet that most tablets don’t have.
 We have 5.1 surround sound in this thing.
-Two small speakers at the bottom and a large one at the top.
-The speakers are made by Fraunhofer who is the guy who invented the MP3.
+There are two small speakers at the bottom and one large one at the top.
+The speakers are made by Fraunhofer, who is the guy who invented the MP3.
 I immediately noticed the sound difference when I started playing games.
-It sounds like everything is coming at you from all angles, it’s rich, crisp, and so much clearer than the 2012 model.
+It sounds like everything is coming at you from all angles; it’s rich, crisp, and so much clearer than the 2012 model.

 So what’s under the hood?
-The speed increase is incredible as apps load faster and things just process at a much faster rate.
-My comics rendered faster, games loaded quicker, and I had zero hang when loading graphics-heavy websites in Chrome or switching apps quickly.
+The speed increase is incredible, as apps load faster and things just process at a much faster rate.
+My comics rendered faster, games loaded quicker, and I had zero hangs when loading graphics-heavy websites in Chrome or switching apps quickly.
 The Snapdragon Krait 300 CPU is clocked at 1.51 GHz and is quad-core.
 This is much faster than the 2012’s 1.3 GHz CPU.
 The Adreno 320 GPU helps a lot as well and loads faster than the Tegra 3.
-The games looked better and everything loaded so much faster.
-For example, on the 2012 model, I could not select the best graphics option in Rival Knights, on the 2013 model I could.
-I also had a lot of slow down with low framerate on the 2012 model in Joe Dever’s Lone Wolf.
+The games looked better, and everything loaded so much faster.
+For example, on the 2012 model, I could not select the best graphics option in Rival Knights; on the 2013 model, I could.
+I also had a lot of slowdown with low framerate on the 2012 model in Joe Dever’s Lone Wolf.
 On the 2013 model, it ran at 60 FPS.

 The battery also lasts a good while for a slimmer battery.
-You will get hours of gaming or reading out of this thing even with Wifi on.
-Besides processing speed the 2013 model has Bluetooth 4.0, screen mirroring, Qi wireless battery charging, and a notification indicator at the bottom of the tablet.
-These may not seem like much but they make a big difference for an upgrade.
+You will get hours of gaming or reading out of this thing, even with WiFi on.
+Besides processing speed, the 2013 model has Bluetooth 4.0, screen mirroring, Qi wireless battery charging, and a notification indicator at the bottom of the tablet.
+These may not seem like much, but they make a big difference in an upgrade.
 Not to mention the loose charging port from the previous model has been fixed with a more sturdy USB slot.
-The tablet is also 2 ounces lighter so you can’t really complain.
+The tablet is also 2 ounces lighter, so you can’t really complain.

 Bottom line: The Google Nexus 7 (2013) is the best 7-inch tablet you can get your hands on at a great price.
-If you own the 2012 model I highly recommend the upgrade like I did.
-It’s fast, sleek, has a gorgeous screen, and has fantastic surround, and sound speakers.
+If you own the 2012 model, I highly recommend upgrading like I did.
+It’s fast, sleek, has a gorgeous screen, and has fantastic surround and sound speakers.